doyu/elc2019/index.md

 #### TinyML as-a-Service
 .footnote[[Hiroshi Doyu](hiroshi.doyu@ericsson.com) 17th/OCT/2019]

-TinyML == ML on constrint IoT device

 - How I tried to bring:
  - ML training & inference
  - in IoT environment.
 - Some of them succeeded.
 - Some didn't.
+---
+background-image: url(images/area.png)
+# This talk
+???
+TinyML == ML inference on constrint IoT device
 ---
 class: center, middle
 # **Why no ML in IoT ?**